 Taras Dovhaliuk, street artist and founder of Farbovanyi Lys

-A FEEL OF
+A FEEL OF FARBOVANYI LYS

 Farbovanyi Lys – Graffiti and Street Art Alliance – is the first street art and graffiti gallery in Lviv.
 It was created in 2016 by Taras Dovhaliuk, Denys Metelin and Andrii Savshyshyn.